alliemeetsfungi/qiime2_amplicon_cleanup/Qiime2_SOP.md

 <br>

 **National Center for Biotechnology Information (NCBI)**
-<br>The reference sequences and taxonomic files from the most up to date version of the NCBI database can be pulled straight from the NCBI server and imported into Qiime2:
+<br>The reference sequences and taxonomic files from the most up to date version of the NCBI database can be pulled straight from the NCBI server and imported into Qiime2 as a classifier:
 ```
 qiime rescript get-ncbi-data \
   --p-query '18S[ALL] AND fungi[ORGN]' \